SM Spirituality Media

 Why deliberate cultivation

 The argument is that goodwill toward others, like attention itself, is trainable.
-The practice is not pretending to feel something; it is staying with the wish and noticing what arises — including resistance, indifference and the difficulty of including the difficult person.
-The traditional view is that mettā counters specifically the pull of ill-will and is therefore a near remedy for one of the central obstacles to peace identified in the Buddhist analysis.
+The practice is not pretending to feel something.
+It is staying with the wish and noticing what arises, including resistance, indifference, and the difficulty of including the difficult person.
+The traditional view is that mettā counters specifically the pull of ill-will.
+It is therefore a near remedy for one of the central obstacles to peace identified in the Buddhist§ analysis.

 In the index